plusserver/docs/content/en/cloudhub/products/services/dns-administration.md

 - All existing reverse DNS entries are displayed in a table.
 - A **search field** allows you to search for specific IP addresses or host names.
 - The following actions are available for each entry:
-- **Edit** (takes you to the ‘Edit DNS reverse entry’ page)\
+- **Edit** (takes you to the "Edit DNS reverse entry" page)\
   ![Reverse DNS table - Edit entry](../img/dns-administration/reverse-dns-table-edit-entry.png)
   - **Delete** the entry\
   ![Reverse DNS table - Delete entry](../img/dns-administration/reverse-dns-table-delete-entry.png)

-Click on the ‘Add entry’ button to go to the ‘Add DNS reverse entry’ page.\
+Click on the "Add entry" button to go to the "Add DNS reverse entry" page.\
 ![Reverse DNS table - Add entry](../img/dns-administration/reverse-dns-table-add-entry.png)

 ##### Edit DNS reverse entry